iamtrask/iamtrask.github.io/_posts/2015-07-24-python-network-part2.markdown

 <h3>How Our 2 Layer Neural Network Optimizes</h3>

 <p>So, given that lines 31,32,and 35 end up computing the error.
 It can be natural to see that lines 39, 40, and 43 optimize to reduce the error.
-This is where Stochastic Gradient Descent is happening!
+This is where Gradient Descent is happening!
 Remember our pseudocode?

 <p>
-<h4>Naive Stochastic Gradient Descent:</h4>
+<h4>Naive Gradient Descent:</h4>
 <ul>
 	<li><b>Lines 39 and 40: </b>Calculate "slope" at current "x" position</li>
 	<li><b>Line 43: </b>Change x by the negative of the slope. (x = x - slope)</li>